The Texas Hill Country is arguably one of the most beautiful parts of Texas.

 16. Wine Country Cottages

-We loved staying at our little Wine Country Cottage in Fredericksburg that has history in its bones!
+Wine Country Cottage is definitely a hidden gem in Fredericksburg, Texas that has history in its bones!

 Our cottage, the Loeffler-Weber cottage, was built in 1846!